API Reference¶

 otherwise.

-- is_in_transaction()[source]¶
+- is_in_transaction()[source]

 Return True if Connection is currently inside a transaction.

-- Return bool
+- Return bool:

 True if inside transaction, False otherwise.

-New in version 0.16.0.
+Added in version 0.16.0.

-- coroutine prepare(query, *, name=None, timeout=None, record_class=None)[source]¶
+- async prepare(query, *, name=None, timeout=None, record_class=None)[source]

 Create a prepared statement for the specified query.

-- Parameters
+- Parameters:

 query (str) – Text of the query to create a prepared statement for.